DIDONEproject/musif/docs/source/File_loading.md

 1. if a corresponding file is found in `cache_dir`, unpickle it and skip the parsing
 2. if `filename` has the [extension specified for MuseScore](./API/musif.musescore.html#musif.musescore.constants.MUSESCORE_FILE_EXTENSION), convert it to the [extension specified for music21](./API/musif.musicxml.html#musif.musicxml.constants.MUSICXML_FILE_EXTENSION) format using MuseScore; by default, `ms3` is used to discover a path to the MuseScore executable, but you can specify it using the `mscore_exec` option (you will need this option to run MuseScore without graphical environment, e.g. using `xvfb-run`); by default, files are converted to MusicXML
 3. if `filename` has the [extension specified for music21](./API/musif.musicxml.html#musif.musicxml.constants.MUSICXML_FILE_EXTENSION), parse it using music21
+4. if `filename` also exists in `musescore_dir` (with the extension specified for MuseScore) and harmonic features are requested, load it using `ms3` in search of harmonic annotations.
+Harmonic features are listed (and editable) in [a constant variable](./API/musif.extract.html#musif.extract.constants.REQUIRE_MSCORE) and by default they are `'harmony'` and `'scale_relative'` only.

 In general, the recommended file format is MusicXML, as created by Finale Music.
 However, you can tune `musif.musicxml.constants.MUSICXML_FILE_EXTENSION` to